OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 What's new?
 -----------

-Orchard 1.10 fixes bugs and introduces the following changes and features:
+Orchard 1.10 includes all the changes from version 1.9.2 (http://docs.orchardproject.net/Documentation/Orchard-1-9-3.Release-Notes) and introduces the following changes and features:

-* ...
+#### Features
+* Default values for content fields
+* Configurable location of Modules and Themes

+#### Improvements
+* Use of Nuget packages instead of the /lib folder
+* New extension methods for migrations
+* Upgraded to .NET 4.5.2

 The full list of fixed bugs for this release can be found here: